Khant-haythi/ArtisanCS50/README.md

 - Jinja2 3.1.2

 ## What can we Do? :monocle_face:
+To become register user, you can create account and then login.
 ### For Register User:
 + Can read Blog Post by other users :heavy_check_mark:
 + Can create their own Posts :heavy_check_mark: